-1) What is Self -Trade Prevention Functionality (STPF)?
+1) What is Self -Trade Prevention Functionality ("STPF")?

 STPF resides within the ICE trading engine and provides various automated configurations to prevent self-trading of orders entered with the same STPF ID.
 This may include orders entered within the same trading firm, or across trading firms.
 Trading firms manage their STPF ID through ICE's proprietary user portal.
-Further description of the STPF is contained within the Self-Trade Prevention Policy in Appendix III of Chapter 4 of the Exchange Rulebook.
+Further description of the STPF is contained within the Self-Trade Prevention Policy which can be found <a href="https://example.com/here/beta-fitted-new-fitt

-Note that this FAQ document relates to the updated STPF functionality introduced in February 2021.
-The prior STPF functionality will be eliminated at a later date, and therefore is not described in this document.
+Note that this FAQ document relates to the updated STPF introduced in March 2021.
+The legacy STPF will be retired a later date, and therefore is not described in this document.
 It is therefore important for companies to begin migrating to new STPF in the near future.